 Baker Street is the heart of downtown Nelson.
 As one can imagine in such an area that encourages an active life-style, boutiques sell gear for mountain biking, hiking, rock climbing, kayaking, and backcountry touring.
 These mix with arts and crafts stores and fashionable clothing venues.
 Visitors mingle with locals at sunny sidewalk cafés or at an upscale coffee shop.
 Nearly all of the restaurants double as art galleries.
 Festivals, street musicians, sidewalk artists, and other special events add to the fun.

 In the winter people come to ski at Whitewater Ski Resort, half an hour from downtown.
-Whitewater includes cross country ski trails and heli-skiing tours.
+Whitewater includes cross country ski trails and and partners with local cat and heli companies to provide vacation packages.

 Outdoor recreation is around every corner in the summer.
 Favorite summer spots include nearby Kokanee Creek, Kokanee Glacier Provincial Park, and West Arm Provincial Park, where one can enjoy sandy beaches, hiking trails, water sports, wildlife, and bird watching.
 In town, there’s Lakeside Park and Gyro Park, from which one can walk up to a scenic lookout.